Alroma79/ai-mentor-wall/README.md

 4. Open `http://localhost:3000` and request a Supabase magic link to log in.
 5. (Optional) Seed demo data: `SUPABASE_SERVICE_ROLE_KEY=... npx ts-node --esm scripts/seed.ts`

+## GitHub OAuth setup

+1. Create a GitHub OAuth app (Settings → Developer settings → OAuth Apps) with the callback URL `https://<your-supabase-project>.supabase.co/auth/v1/callback`.
+2. In Supabase Dashboard → Authentication → Providers → GitHub, enable the provider and paste the GitHub Client ID and Secret.
+3. Set `NEXT_PUBLIC_SITE_URL` in `.env.local` to the origin that serves your Next.js app (eg. `http://localhost:3000` in dev, your Vercel URL in prod).
+4. The new `/auth/callback` route will redirect back to `/`, so the GitHub button in the UI seamlessly hands control back to the wall once Supabase finishes the OAuth flow.

 ## Database schema & policies

 - Migrations live in `supabase/migrations/*`.